Pain

 What is the most common cramping?

-Which is the fastest painkiller?
+What is the fastest painkiller?

-What is the most safest painkiller?
+What is the safest painkiller?

-Are cramping bad for periods?
+Are cramps bad for periods?

 Shopping Cart